 - outstanding performance in areas which the selection committees consider to be relevant, for example, agricultural high schools may want evidence of a student's commitment to the study of science and agriculture

-- any further information the committee determines relevant.
+- any further information the committee considers relevant.

 Check with individual schools about any assessment procedures prior to submitting an application.